CodeYourFuture/syllabus/docs/workshops/interviews/technical/workshop.md

 Here's an example of how you might talk aloud for our example problem:

-> I need to find the split the string into words, and then I need to find the logest word...
+> I need to split the string into words, and then I need to find the longest word...
 >
 > To split the string into words, I need to remove any punctuation, and then split it on whitespace.
 >